uw-midsun/CAN-Explorer/README.md

 ## Requirements:
 The Django app requires Python >= 3.6 and MongoDB >= 3.6.3
 Python3 should be installed in the Vagrant box already, but if you don't have MongoDB...
+For the frontend setup run git bash as an administrator on windows to avoid symlink errors

 ## MongoDB setup
 To setup mongoDB for data collection run (only necessary the first time you start working with the database)